Osteoarthritis

 - Previous injuries: Any kind of injury puts you at an increased risk for OA, even if the injury occurred years ago.

-- Being overweight: Extra weight puts more pressure on weight-bearing joints like the hips and knees.
+- Obesity: Extra weight puts more pressure on weight-bearing joints like the hips and knees.

 - Imbalances of the hip and thigh musculature.